Asimov's Science Fiction

 Asimov's Science Fiction is an American science fiction magazine edited by Sheila Williams and published by Dell Magazines, which is owned by Penny Press.
 It was launched as a quarterly by Davis Publications in 1977, after obtaining Isaac Asimov's consent for the use of his name.
 It was originally titled Isaac Asimov's Science Fiction Magazine, and was quickly successful, reaching a circulation of over 100,000 within a year, and switching to monthly publication within a couple of years.
 George H. Scithers, the first editor, published many new writers who went on to be successful in the genre.
 Scithers favored traditional stories without sex or obscenity; along with frequent humorous stories, this gave Asimov's a reputation for printing juvenile fiction, despite its success.
 Asimov was not part of the editorial team, but wrote editorials for the magazine.

 Scithers was fired in 1982, and his replacement, Kathleen Moloney, only lasted a year.
 Shawna McCarthy took over as editor in 1983, and quickly relaxed the strictures on the kind of fiction Asimov's was willing to publish.
 "Her Furry Face", by Leigh Kennedy, with a plot that involved sex with an intelligent orangutan, scandalized some readers, as did other stories involving sex or violence.
 Asimov defended McCarthy's choices in an editorial, and "Her Furry Face" was nominated for a Nebula Award.
 McCarthy transformed the magazine into a leading market for science fiction writers, and more award-winning stories appeared, including fiction by Frederik Pohl, Robert Silverberg, Lucius Shepard, and John Varley.

 Gardner Dozois took over as editor in 1985 and stayed for nearly twenty years.
 Asimov's continued to be a prestigious market and several award-winning stories appeared during Dozois's tenure, including Lucius Shepard's "R&R"; Orson Scott Card's "Hatrack River"; Pat Murphy's "Rachel in Love"; Suzy McKee Charnas's "Boobs"; and Terry Bisson's "Bears Discover Fire".
 Mike Ashley, a historian of science fiction magazines, describes Dozois's time at Asimov's as "one of the greatest of all editorial careers".
 Dozois was succeeded by Sheila Williams in 2004.

 Davis sold the magazine to Dell Magazines in 1992, and Dell was acquired by Penny Press in 1996.
 Asimov's switched to bimonthly publication in 2017.
 Circulation declined steadily over the life of the magazine and as of 2020 it was below 20,000, more than half of that coming from online subscriptions.

+Asimov's Science Fiction was purchased in February 2025, along with Analog Science Fiction and Fact and The Magazine of Fantasy & Science Fiction, by Must Read Books Publishing.